+External decorations Visually inspected.
+The various external components to the property have a painted finish.
+Conservatories / porches Not applicable.
+Communal areas Not applicable.
+Garages and permanent outbuildings None of significance.
+Outside areas and boundaries Visually inspected.
+There is an area of garden ground a short distance east of the property.
+This garden ground is terraced and bound by stone/brick walling.
 Ceilings Visually inspected from floor level.
-The ceilings in the property appear to be a mixture of lath and plaster and plasterboard.
+The ceilings in the property are a mixture of lath and plaster and plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are a mixture of lath and plaster, plaster on the hard and plasterboard with sections that are lined in timber.
+The internal walls and partitions are a mixture of plasterboard and lath and plaster.
+Areas of timber panelling were incorporated.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Flooring was found to be very inaccessible due to the presence of fitted floor coverings throughout.
-Surfaces are a mixture of solid and suspended timber construction.
+Flooring was found to be very inaccessible due to the presence of fitted floorcoverings throughout.
+Surfaces are of suspended timber construction.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The doors, facings and skirtings appear to be of mixed vintage and are to a style in keeping with a property of this age and type.
-Kitchen fitments comprise modern units providing ample worktop and storage space.
+The doors, facings and skirtings have all been upgraded in the past and are to a style in keeping with a property of this age and type.
+Kitchen fitments provide ample worktop and storage space.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The fireplaces within the property have been blocked or covered over and assumed to be vented appropriately.
-There is a cast iron stove flued up through the existing chimney in the lounge.
+There are cast iron stoves within the lounge and dining room.
+Other fireplaces have been removed and the openings built up.
 Internal decorations Visually inspected.

-Internal decoration has been finished with painted/papered materials.
+Internal decoration has been finished with painted materials.

-r

 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The meter and consumer unit are located within the bedroom window press.
+The meter and consumer unit are located within the wall press off the dining room.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.
+The gas meter is located within the kitchen larder.